Trademark Attorney Services

 Once the ITU application has been accepted, you’ll receive a Notice of Allowance (NOA) from the USPTO.
 You’ll have 6 months to either submit your Statement of Use or file an extension.
 Each extension request will give you another 6 months to submit the Statement of Use. an additional 6 months to provide the Statement of Use.
 You are limited to 5 extension requests.

-Additional Information on Trademark Registration for Anaheim Businesses
+Why Trademark Registration Matters for Anaheim Businesses

 Trademarks Services for Anaheim Businesses